 Welcome to our Halloween density demonstration.
-Density is actually a very cool concept to explore and leads to lots of fun, creative science opportunities too.
+Density sounds complicated, but it is a very cool concept to explore, leading to many fun, creative science opportunities.

 What you need to make a density tower